Skip to main content

 Here are some reasons why Seaborn is popular among data analysts and scientists:

-• Better-looking charts by default: The charts look clean and professional without extra styling.
+• Beautiful by default – Charts look polished and professional without extra formatting.

 Example: Creating a Simple Seaborn Plot